ummerika/pong_game/README.md

 # pong_game
-use the left and right arrow kwys to move & enjoy the game
+use the left and right arrow keys to move & enjoy the game